Azure-Samples/Azure-Maps-Locator/README.md

 }
 ```

+5. Add in the Azure Portal the URL `https://localhost:7074` to the CORS list for the website and Azure Maps.

-5. Run the `Store Locator Website` project to see the application in action.
+6. Run the `Store Locator Website` project to see the application in action.

 Thank you for your interest in this project!
 We are actively working to improve and enhance it.
 If you encounter any issues or have suggestions, please feel free to contribute or reach out to us.
 Happy coding!